JEP draft: Post-mortem crash analysis with jcmd

 Thread.print

-The post-mortem environment must have the same operating system and CPU architecture as the environment where the JVM crashed.
+The post-mortem environment must have the same operating system and CPU architecture as the environment in which the JVM crashed.

 $ jcmd -L /transported_files/libjvm.so core.1234 Thread.print